opentrng/opentrng.github.io/docs/index.md

 toc: true
 ---

-This section provides user and developer documentation for **OpenTRNG** the open-source TRNG.
+This section provides user and developer documentation for **OpenTRNG** the open-source TRNG framework.

 ## Repository organization

-Refer to the [repository](https://github.com/opentrng/ptrng) structure below, and based on your requirements, navigate to the relevant directory to get started with **OpenTRNG**.
-The repository is organized into the following main folders:
+The OpenTRNG [repository](https://github.com/opentrng/ptrng) is organized into the following main directories:

-* `analysis`: contains the tools for the [analysis](analysis#analyze-and-evaluate-outputs) of the resulting random binary sequences (such as entropy estimators and auto-correlations),
+* `analysis`: contains the tools (such as entropy estimators and auto-correlations) for the [analysis](analysis#analyze-and-evaluate-outputs) of the resulting random binary sequences,
-* `emulator`: includes the [ring oscillator time series emulator](emulator#emulate-noisy-ring-oscillators) and the [raw random number emulators](emulator#emulate-raw-random-numbers),
+* `emulator`: includes the ring oscillator [time series emulator](emulator#emulate-noisy-ring-oscillators) and the [raw random number emulators](emulator#emulate-raw-random-numbers),
 * `hardware`: encloses HDL sources for [simulation](hardware#simulate-hdl-sources) and [FPGA implementation](hardware#compile-for-fpga) of the PTRNG,
-* `remote`: include scripts for [remote control](remote) the **OpenTRNG** hardware target from a PC.
+* `remote`: include scripts for [remote controlling](remote) the **OpenTRNG** hardware target from a PC.

 ## Prerequisites

-In order to fully take benefit of **OpenTRNG**, you will need: Python 3, an HDL simulator and an hardware tool-suite (for FPGA or ASIC).
+To take full advantage of **OpenTRNG**, you will need: Python 3, an HDL simulator, and a hardware toolchain (for FPGA or ASIC).
+Running on Ubuntu Linux is recommended, though it is compatible with other Linux distributions as well as Windows.

-**OpenTRNG** requires the following:
-- Python 3,
-- HDL simulator,
-- Hardware tool suite (for FPGA or ASIC).

 ### Python